GaganRao01/Gemini-Deep-Research/CONTRIBUTING.md

-# Contributing to Research AI
+# Contributing to Gemini Deep Research

-Thank you for your interest in contributing to the Research Crew AI project!
+Thank you for your interest in contributing to the Gemini Deep Research project!
 This document provides guidelines and instructions for contributing to this project.

 ## Ways to Contribute